jylisadoney/soc-341/3-chaining.md

 `Forward citation chaining` refers to identifying articles that have cited another article since it was published.
 * Visit <a href ="https://scholar.google.com/" target="_blank">Google Scholar</a>
 * Copy and paste or type the article title in the search box
+  * Example: Race and trust in the health care system
 * Click on search or the magnifying glass
 * On the results page, click `Cited by...`